petermikitsh/react-in-angular-monorepo/README.md

 # react-angular-monorepo

-This monorepo demos how to use a React application within Angular.
-It is divided into two packages, `react-app` and `angular-wrapper`.
+This monorepo demos how to use a React application within an Angular shell.
+It is divided into two packages, `react-app` and `angular-shell`.

-## `react-app`
+## `@demo/react-app`

+The React app is a fully featured SPA: it has routing (react-router), and uses CSS Modules, TypeScript, Redux, Code Splitting (via `import()`), linting, and hot module reloading.

-Entry file `src/client/index.tsx` exposes a default function that accepts an `HTMLElement`.
-This function will be used to render the React Tree within Angular:
+Entry file `src/client/index.tsx` exposes a default function whose first parameter is an `HTMLElement`.
+This function will be used to render the React tree within Angular:

 ```js
 export default function render(container: HTMLElement) {